sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 Use the subscription API to subscribe to cross-chain messages.

-The easiest way is to use the hurl example we have prepared, which will subscribe to all channels in the configured network and deliver notifications through both webhook and WebSocket.
+The easiest way is to use the [hurl](https://hurl.dev/) example we have prepared, which will subscribe to all channels in the configured network and deliver notifications through both webhook and WebSocket.

+First, follow the [installation guide](https://hurl.dev/docs/installation.html) to install hurl.

-From the `packages/server/guides/hurl/` directory:
+Then, from the `packages/server/guides/hurl/` directory:

 ```shell
 hurl --variables-file ./dev.env scenarios/transfers/0_create_polkadot.hurl